-- Excercise equipment – Sells really well in January.
+- Exercise equipment – Sells really well in January.

 - Kids costumes – Sell great in October

 You can see by this list that I am not asking you to pawn your grandmother’s china.
-It’s the every day things that sell fast expecially on Facebook.
+It’s the everyday things that sell fast especially on Facebook.
 People are looking for quick and easy deals and that is perfect for someone that is looking to save when they have no money to save.

 Final tally: Selling online $10-25/Month

 My next tip is not for the faint of heart.
-Actually it is for the money saving Ninja that is willing to do whatever they can to get out of debt.
+Actually, it is more for the money-saving Ninja that is willing to do whatever they can to get out of debt.